Toon-It/Cartoonizer/README.md

 We are grateful for the help from Lvmin Zhang and Style2Paints Research

 ## License
-Copyright (C) Xinrui Wang, Jinze Yu.
-All rights reserved.
-Licensed under the CC BY-NC-SA 4.0 license (https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).
+This project is Licensed under the CC BY-NC-SA 4.0 license (https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode), due to use of citated code for our research.

 ## Citation